brodyd795/sickWaterReminder/README.md

 # Drink Water Reminder
-This script was intended to remind my wife to drink more water when she is sick.
-Rather than reminding her myself, this script does it automatically.
+I wrote this simple app to help remind a loved one to drink more water when they are sick.
+Rather than trying to remind them myself, the script does it automatically.

 # Requirements
 Need to install fbchat for this functionality.
 Also need to schedule this script to run automatically.
 I've done this using Crontab on my Raspberry Pi with the following line: